 If you’re travelling to the EU with your dog, the rules to enter with your dog are virtually the same for every country.
 There’s no need to track down different rules for each country, you just need to learn the one set of rules.

-So, what are the rules for travelling to European countries in the EU with a dog?
-The complete rules are spelt out on this single official page: https://ec.europa.eu/food/animals/pet-movement/eu-legislation/non-commercial-non-eu_en.
-They’re pretty clear and this page should always be your final port of call (as sometimes rules do change).
-But here’s everything you need to know set out in simple language, if you’re travelling from outside of Europe with your dog (or moving to Europe with a dog).
+The complete rules are set out on this single page on the European Commission website.
+The rules are fairly clear and this page should always be your final port of call (as sometimes rules do change).
+But to save you deciphering this page, here’s everything you need to know about taking your dog to Europe in simple language.

 Your dog needs to have a microchip (“transponder”) to travel to the European Union, which should be readable by standard microchip readers.
 The one exception is for dogs that have a clearly readable tattoo that was applied before 3rd July 2011.

 For many other countries, such as my home country of Australia, this is already generally done to all puppies.
 Even if you’re not taking dogs to Europe, it’s still a good idea to have them microchipped so that they are more easily reunited with you if they become lost.